TianyiShi2001/cpp4r/README.md

 - **Typos and grammar mistakes**.
 English is not my native language, so I make mistakes often.
 If you find one I would be grateful if you could submit an issue or PR to correct it.
 - **Conceptual mistakes on Rust or C++**.
 I'm not a professional programmer

+# Building The Book

+You should be familiar with [Bookdown](https://bookdown.org/).
+The book can be easily build using RStudio.
+Since it's a bit complicated for people who don't use R and RStudio, I recommend just reading it online or download the PDF.
+You're free to copy the markdown files and render them with other tools.
+However, note that these markdown files are not regualr ones.
+They are Rmarkdown files, which are basically pandoc markdown + R integration.

+If you want to build the book in RStudio, there are some prerequisites:

+- The Font 'Source Han Serif' is used for CJK characters in LaTeX output.
+This font can be downloaded from https://github.com/adobe-fonts/source-han-serif